1958 United States Senate election in New Jersey: Campaign

-Kean struggled with divisions in his own party.
-Party chair Samuel L. Bodine died on September 15, leaving a vacancy with no clear successor, creating an intra-party struggle for the seat between factions led by Clifford Case, Richard Stout, Walter H. Jones, Frank S. Farley, and Malcolm Forbes.
-At Kean's request, Senator Smith was named a temporary placeholder.
+Kean began the race as the favorite but soon faced political headwinds, as well as an energetic campaign from Williams with the support of state government under Meyner.
+He also struggled with divisions in his own party.
+Party chair Samuel L. Bodine died unexpectedly of a heart problem on September 15, leaving a vacancy during the campaign with no clear successor, creating an intra-party struggle for the seat between regional and ideological factions led by Clifford Case, Richard Stout, Walter H. Jones, Frank S. Farley, and Malcolm Forbes.
+At Kean's request, incumbent Senator Smith was named a temporary placeholder.